kolbjornkelly/the-web-developer-bootcamp-2021/README.md

   Create a function that takes a numbers as an argument.
 If the number is between one and seven, the function should return the corresponding day.
 If it is not, the function should return 'null'.

+  ### Exercise 44 - Function Expressions

+  Create a function expression that returns the square of a number.

   </details>
   <details>
   <summary>Projects</summary>